A comparative study of human inverse kinematics techniques for lower limbs

 \subsection{Neural networks method}

-This subsection investigates the neural networks method to find the IK solution for the human leg.
-Shah et al. \cite{b20} adopted deep artificial neural networks to solve the inverse kinematics of a 5-axis serial link robotic manipulator.
-However, the deviation between the end effector and the target resulting from actuator limitations is around 0.2 $mm$, which can be reduced by extra training.
-Demby’s et al. \cite{b21} evaluated the artificial neural networks performance for solving the IK problem of 4, 5, 6 and 7 DOF robots by using mean square error for the same desired outputs.
-The authors deduced that the error decreased as the training set increased, which took a long of time to create an effective training. \\ The neural networks is trained by exploiting the data delivered by the forward kinematics to learn the angular joint values of the configuration space.
-In other words, the neural networks enables us to identify which joint configuration $q=[\theta_1,\theta_2,\theta_3]^T$ corresponds to the specified end effector position $(x_d,y_d)^T$.
-Multilayer perceptron is used for solving the inverse kinematics of the lower limb.
-Its structure is given in Figure \ref{fig:27}.
-It has a two-layer feed-forward network, namely, a hidden layer with 10 interconnected sigmoid normal neurons and an output layer with 3 linear output neurons.
+This subsection explores the use of neural networks to find inverse kinematics (IK) solutions for the human leg.
+Shah et al. \cite{b20} applied deep artificial neural networks to solve the IK problem for a 5-axis serial link robotic manipulator.
+They achieved an accuracy where the deviation between the end effector and the target, due to actuator limitations, was approximately 0.2 mm; this deviation could potentially be reduced with additional training.
+Additionally, Demby et al. \cite{b21} assessed the performance of artificial neural networks for solving the IK problems of robots with 4, 5, 6, and 7 degrees of freedom (DOF).
+They used mean square error to evaluate the solutions for the same desired outputs and found that the error decreased as the size of the training set increased.
+However, they noted that creating an effective training set required a considerable amount of time.
+The neural network is trained using data generated by the forward kinematics to learn the angular joint values in the configuration space.
+Specifically, the neural network maps the specified end effector position \((x_d, y_d)^T\) to the corresponding joint configuration \(q = [\theta_1, \theta_2, \theta_3]^T\).
+A multilayer perceptron (MLP) is utilized to solve the inverse kinematics for the lower limb.
+The structure of the MLP is depicted in Figure \ref{fig:27}.
+It consists of a two-layer feed-forward network: a hidden layer with 10 interconnected sigmoid neurons and an output layer with 3 linear neurons.